 Stormwater runoff from the eastern portion of the watershed flows through a series of holding ponds formerly known as the Hosmer System (See Figure 1-5).
 The Hosmer System consists of the Hosmer Holding Basin, the Ward's Lake Holding Basin, and the Gravel Pit Holding Basin - each described in more detail below.
 The drainage area for the Hosmer system is 3,1138.29 acres of which 41% is impervious surface.
 Stormwater from the drainage area is conveyed to the Hosmer Holding Basin by an underground conveyance system.
 Water from the Hosmer Holding Basin is conveyed via gravity flow to Ward's Lake.
 Water from Ward's Lake is conveyed via gravity flow to the Gravel Pit Holding Basin where water is then conveyed via gravity flow to the Gravel Pit Holding Basin where water is then conveyed via gravity flow to the Flett Creek Holding Ponds.
 Water flow out of the Gravel Pit is controlled by a storm gate maintained at 70% open.
 In addition to Tacoma's flow contribution, approximately 800 acres of Pierce County stormwater runoff flows into the Hosmer Holding Basin.
-A portion of stormwater runoff from Lakewood and WSDOT right-of-way flows into Ward's Lake.
 A portion of stormwater runoff from the City of Lakewood also enters the Gravel Pit Holding Basin.